 Mainstream hybrid / electric sedans, hatches, wagons and people movers will form the bulk of the Australian secondhand import car market from now on and we must align our business accordingly.

-Consequently, from 2022 we only source vehicles LESS THAN 15 YEARS OLD.
+From 2022 we only source vehicles built in Japan and LESS THAN 15 YEARS OLD.